 When you're in the mood for an easy watch, romantic comedies or a classic wedding episode of your favorite TV show are ideal.
 But what if it's one of those days where you've been walking with a lump in your throat and just can't seem to let the tears out?
 You might be more in the mood for something truly moving and relatable (read: heartbreaking).
 On those occasions, you need a little more emotional depth, which is something a profoundly sad yet romantic movie can deliver.

-We rounded up our favorite sad romances to binge watch when we need to wallow or feel better about our own love lives.
-Complete with passionate yet dysfunctional relationships and unexpected tragedy, we promise these films will make you feel all the feels.
+We rounded up our favorite sad romances to binge-watch when we need to wallow or feel better about our own love lives.
+Complete with passionate yet dysfunctional relationships and unexpected tragedy, we promise these films will tug at your heartstrings.

 Here are our picks for the best sad romantic movies when you need a good cry.

 This is probably the first movie that comes to mind at the mention of a tear-jerking romance with some of the most iconic romantic movie quotes to date ("If you're a bird, I'm a bird," anyone?).
 But for those that don't know this Nicholas Sparks drama, it's a dual timeline story following Allie (Rachel McAdams) and Noah (Ryan Gosling) during their teenage years and many years later in a nursing home, where Allie is cared for as she suffers from dementia.
 The early 2000s Noah reads Allie a story from his notebook about a young couple in the '40s and how the odds were stacked against them.
 There isn't a five-minute span throughout the entire film that doesn't hit the viewer right in the gut and the ending will require several boxes of tissues.

 The Fault in Our Stars (2014)